 4. Use social media to check content marketing and public relations best practices

 Some animation studios are partially active on their website and freelancing websites but are posting consistently on social media.
 If you’re looking to work with one of them, It’s usually a good idea to check their social media accounts.
-Seeing how they perform on social media in case of their public relation engagements, content creation, different advertising campaigns, press coverage can help you choose the best animation outsourcing company to work with.
+Seeing how they perform on social media in case of their public relations engagements, content creation, different advertising campaigns, and press coverage can help you choose the best animation outsourcing company to work with.

-5. Press Coverage and Animation media to pick the best studios
+5. Press Coverage and animation media to pick the best studios

 As an example, we’ve recently done a coverage with Animation Magazine, the leader of animation news in the world.
 Check the coverage at the ANIMATION MAGAZINE interview with Dream Farm Studies.

 With an unprecedented rise in animation production, more companies are falling short of having enough time and resources to produce high-quality animation.
-Still, Animation outsourcing companies are a great way to complete projects without rejecting any offer.
+Still, animation outsourcing companies are a great way to complete projects without rejecting any offer.
 Hopefully, you have realized by now the importance of knowing how to find an animation studio that’s aligned with your style and budget.

 Animation outsourcing FAQs